JohnGoldsmith/dotnetrdf-wiki/UserGuide-Advanced-SPARQL-Operations.md

 # Transactions

 Transactions are an advanced non-standard feature of our SPARQL Update implementation.
 Transactions track the sequence of actions that a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.SparqlUpdateCommandSet|SparqlUpdateCommandSet]] performs and only commit/rollback the changes at the end of processing a command set.
-By default if you process commands individually (i.e. by calling the relevant //ProcessXCommand()// method directly) these are auto-committed unless you change the //AutoCommit// property for the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.LeviathanUpdateProcessor|LeviathanUpdateProcessor]] you are using.
+By default if you process commands individually (i.e. by calling the relevant //ProcessXCommand()// method directly) these are auto-committed unless you change the `AutoCommit` property for the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.LeviathanUpdateProcessor|LeviathanUpdateProcessor]] you are using.

 Like thread-safety you do not need to do anything special to use transactions unless you want to control them in detail.
 Calling the //Flush()// or //Discard()// method on a ##ISparqlDataset## that supports transactions will have the effect of committing or rolling back the current Transaction (if any)